-The Institute for Jewish Ideas and Ideals offers a vision of Orthodox Judaism that is intellectually sound, spiritually compelling, and emotionally satisfying.
-Based on an unwavering commitment to the Torah tradition and to the Jewish people, it fosters an appreciation of legitimate diversity within Orthodoxy.
-It encourages responsible discussion of issues in Jewish law, philosophy, religious world-view, and communal policy.
+Our Institute has an unwavering commitment to the Torah tradition and to the Jewish people.
+We promote a vision of Orthodox Judaism that is intellectually sound, spiritually compelling, and emotionally satisfying.
+Appreciating the amazing diversity within Orthodoxy, the Institute encourages responsible discussion of issues in Jewish law, philosophy, religious world-view, and communal policy.
 It sees Judaism as a world religion with a profound message for Jews, and for non-Jews as well.
 It seeks to apply the ancient wisdom of Judaism to the challenges of contemporary society.

 Do you sense that Orthodox Jewish life is

 ***adopting ever more extreme halakhic positions?